zSnout/v8/src/content/ithkuil/11-ca-affiliation.md

 ---

 Affiliation describes how related something's purposes or functions are.
 Is there a single purpose, or many?
-If many, are they a means to an end, or disorganized?
+If many, are they a means to an end, or are they unrelated?

 English usually marks purpose by word choice.
 For instance, the word "grove" just means "a group of similar trees".
 However, if those trees were planted by